-Fig. 16. (a) Percentage of precipitating clouds estimated from all clouds sampled (black; flight-averaged), and from clouds sampled during the cloud-base flights (grey; cloud-base) with a threshold of precipitation liquid water content (PLWC) larger than 0.1 g m-3.
+Figure 16. (a) Percentage of precipitating clouds estimated from all clouds sampled (black; flight-averaged), and from clouds sampled during the cloud-base flights (grey; cloud-base) with a threshold of precipitation liquid water content (PLWC) larger than 0.1 g m-3.
 The CIP probe volume concentration (cm3 m-3) is multiplied by the density of water to obtain PLWC. (b) Flight-averaged (black) and cloud-base (grey) precipitation rate (mm day-1).